stacksimplify/azure-aks-kubernetes-masterclass/24-Azure-AKS-Terraform/24-02-Terraform-Language-Basics/README.md

 - [Local Values](https://www.terraform.io/docs/configuration/locals.html)

 ### Input Variables
+- We can parameterize our deployments using Terraform Input Variables.
+- This is the right way to build a Terraform project that can be reused to deploy multiple environments like dev, qa, staging and production
 - Implement input variables in terraform for AKS Cluster
 - Understand different options available to pass input variables
   - variables.tf